 Ownership and interest are important elements of reading success.
 Give children options and let them choose which books they want to read.
 Their choices may surprise you.

 It’s OK to Stop, but Don’t Give Up

 Reading and attention are skills that develop with practice and age.
 According to this article on the average attention spans of toddlers, the average 16- to 19-month-old can stay attentive to an activity for 3-6 minutes.
 At three to four years, the average climbs to 8-10 minutes.
 Is that a long enough time to read a picture book?
 If not, it’s OK to stop reading in the middle of a story or to read in smaller chunks of time based on where your child is developmentally.
 Just keep showing interest in stories and keep trying.

 Is your child moving all the time?
 Give them something to touch or play with while you read, like Play-Doh, a puzzle, or a fidget.
 Listening doesn’t look the same for every child.
 Some children may not look like they’re listening – but they probably are!

 Children can get hangry, too.
 They can be more easily upset when they’re overly tired.
 Avoid reading when your child is already tired, hungry, or upset.
 Switch it up and figure out what time and environment works best for your child.
 Reading is supposed to be fun!

 Kids like to know what to expect.
 Tag lines and summaries on book covers are powerful motivators for readers.
 For younger kids, tell them a little bit about the story before you sit down to read.
 You can even paraphrase the summary on the book.

 It’s normal for your family’s reading routine to develop over time with trial and error.
 Experimenting with different techniques will help you find that magic combination for your family.
 Keep trying!
-Just like a sport or an instrument, reading requires practice.Tags: books, early literacy, kids, parenting, reading
+Just like a sport or an instrument, reading requires practice.View more about: early literacy, parenting, reading